 There is such a wide choice of wood stains available now that it can be quite bewildering.
 Just make sure the one you choose is suitable for exterior applications.
 Check on the tin for coverage to make sure you buy enough.

 When it comes to colour, make sure you think about how the whole fence is going to look.
 A bright gold might contrast well with one of your plants, but when you’re looking at 20 metres of it you might not like it as much.

-Preparation Before Spraying
+Preparation Before Spraying or Painting your Fence

 If the fence is sturdy enough, you can use a power-washer to wash it down before you start.
-If there is any green or black mould on the fence, scrub well with watered bleach before you start.
+If there is any green or black mould on the fence, scrub well with watered bleach and a stiff brush before you start.

 Move any garden furniture out of the way before you start, and if possible cover nearby plants with a dust-sheet or tarp to protect them from splashes.

-When to Stain
+When to Stain a Fence

-Check the forecast before you start staining your fence – if it is too cold the stain won’t dry, and you obviously don’t want it to rain for a few hours.
+Check the weather forecast before you start staining your fence – if it is too cold the stain won’t dry, and you obviously don’t want it to rain for a few hours.
 If it has been raining recently, wait for the wood to dry before you start work – the stain won’t take to wood that is already wet.

 Try to wait until the fence is in the shade before you start work – if the wood is too hot, the stain will dry too fast and won’t get a chance to soak into the wood properly.

-Use a brush to paint the top, edges and any trellis, then carry on with your implement of choice.
+Use a brush to paint the top edges and any trellis, then carry on with your implement of choice.
 Always paint in the same directions as the grain of the timber.